 Welcome Back To Earth Beautiful Spirit // Skydiving Moab, Utah

 Almost as if the entire world is frozen at this moment, I spiral into a backflip getting a 360° view of nature's beautiful art painted all around me.
 Drowning in the wind, I plunge through the open air at 120 mph but simply feel as if I am only floating.
-Suspended in air with time at a stand still, the earth isn't getting any closer.
-It's an experience that can never truly be explained.
+Suspended in air with time at a stand still, the earth is not getting any closer.
+It is an experience that can never truly be explained.

-There isn't a better place for me to skydive.
+There could not have been a better suited destination for me to skydive.
 My heart belongs to the mountains, and my soul lives in the canyons.
-The most beautiful place in the world: Moab, Utah.
+The most beautiful place I have seen to this date: Moab, Utah.

 Free falling.
-It's a freedom you have to feel for yourself.
+It is a freedom you have to feel for yourself.